Four major books based on the PSE UK research have been published.

-'an impressive attempt to document the scale of mass poverty in contemporary Britain.
-It follows in the Fabian tradition of rigorous social research on poverty established in the late nineteenth century, painstakingly sifting through empirical data while setting out a practical programme underpinned by a coherent political analysis.' - Journal of Social Policy'Families and Poverty: Everyday life on a low income'
+'An impressive attempt to document the scale of mass poverty in contemporary Britain.
+It follows in the Fabian tradition of rigorous social research on poverty established in the late nineteenth century, painstakingly sifting through empirical data while setting out a practical programme underpinned by a coherent political analysis.' - Journal of Social Policy

 'A most original reflection on the impact of poverty and austerity on families - theoretically driven and empirically grounded.
 Wonderful work.' - Professor Jonathan Bradshaw, University of York

 'This is both a compelling empirical account of how families live with poverty and a thoughtful theoretical analysis of the relationship between family and poverty.' - Professor Jane Millar, University of Bath